Mathematical Foundations of Polyphonic Music Generation via Structural Inductive Bias: Analysis of Musical Texture

 \section{Analysis of Musical Texture}

-To assess the impact of Smart Embedding on the generated musical output, we conduct an objective analysis of the piano textures.
-We generate 199 samples from both the Smart ON and Smart OFF configurations and compare them against the Ground Truth (GT) Beethoven dataset using three key metrics designed to quantify the relationship between the hands.
+To assess the impact of Smart Embedding on the generated musical output, I conduct an objective analysis of the piano textures.
+I generate 199 samples from both the Smart ON and Smart OFF configurations and compare them against the Ground Truth (GT) Beethoven dataset using three key metrics designed to quantify the relationship between the hands.